r2w34/Shopify-sections-stack/README.md

 ---

 ## 💡 Inspiration
-This application is inspired by the existing Shopify app "Section Store" but is built from scratch as **Section Stack**.
+This application is inspired by the existing Shopify app [Section Store](https://apps.shopify.com/section-factory) but is built from scratch as **Sections Stack**.

 ---